3L1-23/cisco_automation/README.md

     - Can send results to different file (Syntax below)

 #### Syntax:
-" " or ' '  are REQUIRED when using spaces.
+" " or ' '  are REQUIRED when using spaces

 -o is NOT required